Aosta Valley – Food and Wine

-Regional products include honey, bread, dried meat, and produce such as cabbage, grapes, apples, pears, and garlic.
+Regional products include honey, bread, cured meats, and produce such as cabbage, grapes, apples, pears, and garlic.
 Also famous from the Aosta Valley are cheeses such as toma and fontina – both of which are commonly found in local specialties throughout every course.

-As with other regions throughout Italy, the appetizer course in the Aosta Valley typically consists of small bites of cheese and meats called antipasto.
+As with other regions throughout Italy, the appetizer course (antipasto) in the Aosta Valley can consist of small bites of local cheeses and meats.
 A traditional antipasto of the region consists of country bread that has been rubbed with garlic, topped with fontina cheese and anchovies, and toasted until the cheese is bubbly.

 Unlike most of Italy, pasta is not a main staple in the Aosta Valley region.
 Instead, locals rely on hearty cuisine made of starches like potatoes, rice, and polenta.

 Soups and stews are extremely popular for providing sustenance during cold winters.
 Made with local meats, vegetables, and herbs, traditional soups of the region are thickened with cream and cheese from local cows.
-One of the traditional soups of the region is made with savoy cabbage, topped with fontina cheese, and served with stale bread.
+One of the traditional soups of the region, zuppa alla valdostana, is made with savoy cabbage, topped with fontina cheese, and served with stale bread.

 Traditionally, the second course in Italy is the meat course.
 Throughout Aosta, the mountainside meadows serve as the ideal place for herds of cattle to graze.
-As a result, beef is a common ingredient in second-course dishes.
-Other meats used throughout the region are veal, pork, wilde hare, venison, and game birds.
+As a result, beef is a common ingredient in second course dishes.
+Other meats used throughout the region are veal, pork, wild hare, venison, and game birds.

 One of the most famous meat dishes of the area is carbonada or carbonade – a type of beef stew that originated in Belgium and can be found throughout the Western Alps as well as southeast France.
-Made with salt-preserved beef, onions, and red wine, it is typically served with polenta.
+Made with salt-preserved beef, onions, and red wine, in Valle D'Aosta carbonada is typically served with polenta.
 Another delicious local specialty is a type of venison stew, called capriolo alla valdostana, that is created by stewing venison and vegetables in an herb-flavored cream sauce made with grappa.

 Though seafood is not a main staple of the Aosta Valley diet, fish such as mountain stream trout is served as a special treat.
-A traditional way to prepare fish in this region is to stuff fillets of trout withham, top it with fontina cheese, and poach it in a locally made white wine.
+A traditional way to prepare trout in this region is to sauté the fish in butter and herbs and serve it with in-season vegetables.

 A common side dish throughout the Aosta Valley is polenta concia.
 This traditional polenta is made with alternating layers of sliced polenta and fontina cheese topped with melted butter.

 After dinner in the Aosta Valley, visitors can enjoy desserts made with locally grown fruit such as apples or pears, shortbread cookies made with almonds, Mont Blanc style ice cream, and a variety of other traditional treats worth saving room for.

 One of the region’s most traditional desserts are its tegole biscuits.
 Made from hazelnuts, almonds, and vanilla, these sweet cookies are a must-try in Aosta.
-A delicious dessert often served with tegole is Cogne Cream – a mixture of cream, egg yolks, sugar, dark chocolate, and rum that is cooked until thick and served as a dipping cream for the biscuits.
+A delicious dessert often served with tegole is crema di cogne – a mixture of cream, vanilla, egg yolks, sugar, dark chocolate, and rum that is cooked until thick and served as a dipping cream for the biscuits.
 Another type of local cookie is known as torcetti, a ring-shaped dessert made with butter and flavored with sugar and honey.

 Lovers of red wine will certainly want to try Donnas, Fumin, and the local Pinot Noir.
 If you’d rather have white, the Blanc de Morgex et de La Salle is the area’s most exceptional variety.
-The winery that creates this wine was founded by a group of 100 locals, and the grapes are grown at the foot of Mont Blanc – a staggering 1000 meters high in altitude.
-In addition, the Aosta Valley produces great Chardonnay and Muscat whites.
+The winery that creates this wine was founded by a group of 100 locals, and the grapes are grown at the foot of Mont Blanc – a staggering 3,280 feet high in altitude.
+In addition, the Aosta Valley produces great Chardonnay and Moscato whites.